craftcms/webhooks/README.md

 }
 ```

+#### Debouncing Webhooks

+You can prevent multiple similar webhooks from being sent by setting a “Debounce Key Format” on your webhook.
+This is a Twig template that defines a “debounce key” for the webhook.
+If two webhooks generate the same debounce key, only the second one will actually be sent.

+An `event` variable will be available to it that references the event that was triggered.

+For example, if your webhook is for an entry (`craft\elements\Entry`), then you could set the Debounce Key Format to `{{ event.sender.id }}` to prevent multiple webhook requests from being queued up at the same time.

 #### Sending Custom Headers

 You can send custom headers along with webhook requests using the Custom Headers setting.